 OK, that's the top 3 mistakes, and there are more!
 Let's just take up a few points at a time and make it a manageable exercise to get your marketing working for you rather than the other way around.

-- How to market like Audi & BMW
+- How to design like an expert

 - Why marketing has no off switch!